erdogant/irelease/README.md

     └── ...
 ```

-* To release your package, to most easy way is to generate a release bash file using irlease.
+* To release your package you can generate a release.py and bash file and run it.
 ```python
 # 1. Go into your package directory
 # 2. start ptyhon